Judith Schwentner: Political career

 Shortly before the 2008 federal election, Schwenter received an offer from The Greens to run for the National Council.
-She agreed to run and was elected as a representative for district 6A Graz and Surrounds.
+She agreed to run and was elected as a representative for Greater Graz.
 In her first term, she was spokesperson for women's issues and development.
 She was re-elected in 2013 as one of only two directly-elected deputies for her party; the Greens were narrowly the most popular party in Graz.
 From 2013 to 2017, she was spokesperson for social affairs and senior citizens.
 She left the National Council when the Greens lost all their seats in the 2017 election.

 In January 2019, Schwentner became city councillor in the municipal government of Graz after Tina Wirnsberger resigned for health reasons.
 She held responsibility for the environment and women's affairs.
 She was the Greens' lead candidate for the 2021 Graz local election and expressed ambition to become mayor of the city.
 The Greens won 17.3% of votes and nine seats in the election, placing third.
 The Communist Party of Austria (KPÖ) became the largest party and entered coalition talks with the Greens and Social Democratic Party of Austria (SPÖ).
 Schwentner led the Greens in negotiations, which resulted in a coalition agreement between the three parties, with Schwentner serving as deputy to KPÖ leader Elke Kahr.
 She was elected vice mayor on 17 November, receiving 42 votes out of 46.